Liam-hi/figma-glassmorphism/README.md

 :recycle: Refactor

 Due to the high demand and popularity of the Glassmorphism plugin, it has been refactored from vanilla JavaScript to Preact for easier maintenance.
-This change was made to ensure that the plugin remains reliable and efficient for the thousands of users who rely on it.
+This change was made to ensure that the plugin remains reliable and efficient for the thousands of users who use it on a daily basis.
 I chose Preact over React because it is a lightweight framework, making it more suitable for a smaller application.

 :speech_balloon: Why Glassmorphism and not Glassify?